Table of Contents

 ;

-When the data for this parameter is prepared by another application (such as a relational database), it may be more convenient to write it out in a comma-separated value form, e.g., a file data.csv could have the content
+When the data for this parameter is prepared by another application (such as a relational database), it may be more convenient to write it out in a comma-separated value form.
+For example, a file data.csv

 Including such formatted data into a GAMS model is possible by using $ondelim for Parameter Data for Higher Dimensions.
-Thus, the GAMS code would be
+Thus, the GAMS code would be:

 Parameter yieldtl(l,cl,ty) 'livestock yield time series (kg per head)'